sutta » dn » Dīgha Nikāya 9

 Tiṭṭhateva sāyaṁ, poṭṭhapāda, oḷāriko attā rūpī cātumahābhūtiko kabaḷīkārāhārabhakkho, atha imassa purisassa aññā ca saññā uppajjanti, aññā ca saññā nirujjhanti.

-So long as that substantial self remains, still some perceptions arise in a person and others cease.
+So long as that solid self remains, still some perceptions arise in a person and others cease.

 Iminā kho etaṁ, poṭṭhapāda, pariyāyena veditabbaṁ yathā aññāva saññā bhavissati añño attā”ti.